TraverseData/traverse-email-documentation/README.md

 Identifiers
 -----------

 Our match partners compute hashes using varying schemes.
-Most want the email address converted to lowercase before hashing, but some want it hashed via MD5 while others want SHA-1.
+Most want the email address converted to lowercase before hashing; however, some want it hashed via MD5 whereas others want SHA-1.

 The following `identifiers` are supported: